U.S. Steel: 20th century

-Recent history
+21st century

-At the end of the twentieth century, the corporation was deriving much of its revenue and net income from its energy operations.
-Led by CEO Thomas Usher, U.S. Steel spun off Marathon and other non-steel assets (except railroad company Transtar) in October 2001.
-It expanded internationally for the first time by purchasing operations in Slovakia and Serbia.
+In 2001, under CEO Thomas Usher, it spun off Marathon and other non-steel assets, except Transtar, and expanded internationally by acquiring plants in Slovakia and Serbia.

-In the early 2010s, U.S. Steel began investing to upgrade software programs throughout their manufacturing facilities.

-In January 2012, U.S. Steel sold its Serbian mills outside Belgrade to the Serbian government, as their operations had been running at an economic loss.

-On May 2, 2014, U.S. Steel announced an undisclosed number of layoffs affecting employees worldwide.
-On July 2, 2014, U.S. Steel was removed from S&P 500 index and placed in the S&P MidCap 400 Index, in light of its declining market capitalization.
+During the early 2010s, U.S. Steel modernized its software systems across its manufacturing facilities.
+Facing financial challenges, the company sold its underperforming Serbian mills near Belgrade to the Serbian government in January 2012.
+In 2014, U.S. Steel’s falling market value caused its removal from the S&P 500 and its transfer to the S&P MidCap 400.

-In October 2019, U.S. Steel announced a $700 million investment in Big River Steel, which became the first steel facility to be LEED-certified in 2017, in exchange for a 49.9% ownership interest.
-In December 2020, U.S. Steel announced it would acquire the remaining ownership interest in Big River Steel for $774 million.
-The acquisition was completed in January 2021.
+However, in October 2019, U.S. Steel made a bold strategic move by investing $700 million in Big River Steel, securing a 49.9% ownership stake in the pioneering LEED-certified steel facility.
+Doubling down on its bet, U.S. Steel announced in December 2020 that it would acquire the remaining interest in Big River Steel for $774 million, finalizing the acquisition in January 2021.

 In February 2022, U.S. Steel began construction on a new mill in Osceola, Arkansas which will be operational by 2024.
 In April 2022, the electric arc furnace flat-rolled Big River Steel mill in Osceola became the first ResponsibleSteel site certified in North America following an independent audit by SRI Quality System Registrar (SRI).